List of The Incredibles characters: Bob Parr (Mr. Incredible)

 Robert "Bob" Parr (a.k.a.
-Mr. Incredible) (Craig T. Nelson) possesses superhuman strength, stamina, and durability.
+Mr. Incredible) (voiced by Craig T. Nelson) possesses superhuman strength, stamina, and durability.
 He is married to Helen Parr, the superheroine known as Elastigirl, and they have three children together: Violet, Dash, and Jack-Jack.
 His face was physically modeled after director Brad Bird.

 During his early career, Bob rejects Buddy Pine, his self-proclaimed "Number 1 Fan", as a prospective sidekick.
 Sometime after marrying Elastigirl, Bob is sued for damages by Oliver Sansweet, and later by the injured passengers of a train Bob had been forced to abruptly halt for its own safety.
 These lawsuits are the first in a string of expensive lawsuits against supers, forcing the government to initiate the Superhero Relocation Program.
 Finding forced retirement difficult, Bob often sneaks out at night with his friend Lucius Best (a.k.a.
 Frozone) to continue their now-illegal superheroics.
 Eventually, Bob realizes that his family is his "greatest adventure".

 His red superhero suit, designed by Edna Mode, appears to have the same level of durability as Mr. Incredible himself.
 In his prime, Mr. Incredible rides a gadget-laden car, the Incredibile, reminiscent of those driven by James Bond or Batman.
 The silhouette of a newer version of the Incredibile for the Parrs is seen in the end credits of the first film, and the new car makes a full appearance at the end of the second film.

 Mr. Incredible was ranked number 5 in IGN's list of the Top 10 Pixar Characters.
 Readers of Empire magazine also voted Mr. Incredible number 8 in that magazine's list of The Top 20 Pixar Characters.